-When going through the interview process for my new job, I had to sit one of those dreaded personality tests.
-You know the kind, full of bizarre yet straight forward questions where you’re not entirely sure what the outcome is meant to look like.
+Have you ever sat one of those dreaded personality tests?
+You know the kind, there’s no “right answer” but everything kinda seems a little like a trick to make you look like a asshole.
+I had to sit one as a part of the interview process for a job I’d applied for, it was full of bizarre yet straight forward questions, and I couldn’t quite tell what the preferred answer as meant to be.
 One of the questions asked if I was a perfectionist and I guess to anyone on the outside looking in I don’t look like much of a perfectionist.
-I’m certainly not immaculately turned out, I don’t excel at everything I do, but then again…
+I’m certainly not immaculately turned out, I’ve been known to have messy hair and chipped nail polish, I don’t excel at everything I do, but then again…

 …perhaps I am a perfectionist.